Crail: Carboniferous fossils

 On the beach beside the harbour, there are fossilised trees related to Horsetails, dating back to the Carboniferous geological period.

 Sport

-The Crail Golfing Society is the seventh oldest in the world, formed in 1786.
+The Crail Golfing Society, formed in 1766, is the seventh-oldest in the world.
 Their oldest course, Balcomie, was formally laid out by Tom Morris Sr. in 1894, but competitions had been played there since the 1850s.

+Public transport

+Stagecoach East Scotland's bus service 95 from Leven to St Andrews via Pittenweem and Anstruther is the only bus service which serves Crail.
+The hourly service runs every day.